apify/apify-docs/content/docs/tutorials/scrape_data_using_python.md

 First, we need to look around the BBC Weather page and understand how the weather data is being retrieved and presented.
 If we open the [BBC Weather](https://www.bbc.com/weather) page and search for Prague, we can see that it opened a page with a URL ending in a seven-digit number, which we can assume is the ID of the displayed location BBC Weather uses internally.
 Opening a different location changes only that number in the URL, confirming our assumptions.

 The page shows the weather forecast for the upcoming 14 days.
-If we hover over the days in the displayed carousel, we can see that the link for each day leads to an URL ending with `/day{X}`, with `{X}` representing how many days in the future the specific day is.
+If we hover over the days in the displayed carousel, we can see that the link for each day leads to a URL ending with `/day{X}`, with `{X}` representing how many days in the future the specific day is.

 Combining this information gives us the full format for the URL of a page for a given location and day: `https://www.bbc.com/weather/{LOCATION_ID}/day{DAY_OFFSET}`.